-While prosthodontics is often associated with treating patients who have suffered a severe loss of teeth due to diseases or accidents, the simple truth is that the overwhelming majority of prosthodontics cases are simple procedures.
+Prosthodontics is often associated with treating patients who have suffered a severe loss of teeth due to diseases or accidents.
+Yet, the truth is that the overwhelming majority of prosthodontics cases are simple procedures.
 In fact, you’re probably familiar with many of them.

 Here are the most common procedures used in prosthodontics:

-While still popular in the U.S., bridges are being replaced by the more advanced dental implants in countries like Costa Rica, where the price of implants makes them accessible to many patients.
+While still popular in the U.S., bridges are being replaced by the more advanced dental implants in countries like Costa Rica.
+The reduced price of implants in Costa Rica makes them accessible to many patients.
 However, bridges are still an option in cases where a patient doesn’t qualify for implants.